ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 \end{align}
 $$

-Yet, there is still a situation that requires a solution.
-We can fit an infinite number of lines that will make the sumation of all the *residuals* equal to zero $(\sum^{74}_{i=1} e_i = 0)$ (residuals cancel out)).
+Yet, there is still a situation that requires a workaroung.
+We can fit an infinite number of lines that will make the sumation of all the *residuals* equal to zero $(\sum^{74}_{i=1} e_i = 0)$ (residuals cancel out).
 Canceling the residuals is not enough because only one of those infinite lines is the one we are looking for.
-To find the line we are looking for OLS minimizes the **squared** residuals.
+To find the line we are looking for, OLS minimizes the **squared** residuals.
 We can now state the OLS problem in more precise terms:

 $$
 \operatorname*{min}_{\beta_{0,1}} \sum_i e_i^2 = \operatorname*{min}_{\beta_{0,1}} \sum_n (Y_i - \hat{\beta_0} - \hat{\beta_1} x_i)^2